-The experience and knowledge of the Members of the Supervisory Board, currently in office, are better described in their curricula presented in the document attached to this report as Annex I and indicate in a rigorous and specific manner, their ability to carry out the duties attributed to them.
+The experience and knowledge of the Members of the Supervisory Board, currently in office, are better described in their curricula presented in the document attached to this report and Annexe I and indicate in a rigorous and specific manner, their ability to carry out the duties attributed to them.

-The Supervisory Board of the Company is formed by independent members, and they are subject to legal and regulatory requirements regarding incompatibilities, independence and expertise in force, in particular, those stated in article no. 414-A of the CCC, as well as the criteria of independence contained in paragraph 5 of article no. 414 of the CCC.
+The Supervisory Board of the company is constituted by independent members, and they are subject to legal and regulatory requirements regarding incompatibilities, independence and expertise in force, in particular those stated in Article no. 414-A of the CCC, as well as the criterion of independence included in paragraph no. 5 of article no. 414 of the CCC.

-The elements that compose the Supervisory Board of the Company comply with the rules of incompatibility and independence identified above, being that on 31 December 2018, its members were not holders of Martifer shares, in accordance with Article no. 447 of the CCC.
+The elements that compose the Supervisory Board of the Company comply with the rules of incompatibility and independence identified above, being that on 31 December 2019, its members were not holders of Martifer shares, following Article no. 447 of the CCC.